engineerjoe440/phasors/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/engineerjoe440)

-The `phasor` package provides a means to work with complex numbers in their polar coordinate form (with a magnitude and angle) allowing simple computation for advanced electrical engineering or other phasor-based work.
+The `phasors` package provides a means to work with complex numbers in their polar coordinate form (with a magnitude and angle) allowing simple computation for advanced electrical engineering or other phasor-based work.